Deducting Meals and Entertainment as Business Expenses

 Keeping Records on Business Meals and Entertainment Expenses

 Because these expenses often happen while you are traveling, it may be difficult to keep good records, but it's important to record all details about the business purpose for these expenses.
-Note the business purpose on receipts, use an app, or take photos of receipts, and file all receipts so you can show then in case of an audit.
+Note the business purpose on receipts, use an app, or take photos of receipts, and file all receipts so you can show them in case of an audit.

 Disclaimer This article presents general information and is not intended to be tax or legal advice.
 Refer to IRS publications and discuss possible tax deductions with your tax preparer.